Opposite34/Mask_RCNN/README.md

+This is a forked of matterport's Mask_RCNN.
+I intended for this to be used with tensorflow1-compatible mode for tensorflow2.
+Also, I tried my best to remove IPython as I'm not intended to use jupyter notebook in my project.

 # Mask R-CNN for Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.